12 min read Personal Development

 • • Use the 2-minute rule to get started

-• • Prepare your environment in advance
+• • Prepare my environment in advance

-• • Automate what you can
+• • Automate what I can

 4